Two-Dimensional Ferroelectric Altermagnets: From Model to Material Realization

-The FEAM and $\bf P$-reversed $\bf {P_S}$ in monolayer VOI$_2$ can be experimentally distinguished through angle-resolved photoemission spectroscopy measurements~\cite{krempasky2024altermagnetic,jiang2025metallic,zhu2024:MnTe2}.
+Our proposed FEAM and its $\bf P$-reversed $\bf {P_S}$ can be experimentally distinguished through angle-resolved photoemission spectroscopy measurements~\cite{krempasky2024altermagnetic,jiang2025metallic,zhu2024:MnTe2}.
 Additionally, orientation-constrained magneto-transport measurements can also serve as an effective identification method~\cite{SongAMNature2025,vsmejkal2020crystal,shao2021spin}.
-Here, we propose an optical approach to probe spin reversal.
-The calculated spin texture of VOI$_2$ exhibits a distinct $d$-wave characte, and the opposite spin textures observed in the FE$_\text{u}$AM and FE$_\text{d}$AM states further demonstrate the FE-switchable spin splitting [Figure~\ref{Figure4}(a)].
-Furthermore, This opposite configuration is corroborated by magneto-optical Kerr effect (MOKE) measurements.
-MOKE refers to the change in the polarization state of light reflected from a magnetized surface, enabling direct detection of magnetic properties~\cite{sivadas2016gate, ding2023magneto, sun2024stacking}.
-As shown in Figure~\ref{Figure4}(b), a pronounced Kerr signal is observed in the FE$_\text{u}$AM state, attributed to the anisotropic optical conductivity induced by the time-reversal symmetry breaking.
-Moreover, the Kerr angle reverses in accordance with the polarization-dependent spin splitting reversal in the FE$_\text{d}$AM phase.
+Beyond the two methods discussed above, we propose an optical approach to probe spin reversal.
+The calculated spin texture of VOI$_2$ exhibits a distinct $d$-wave character, and the opposite spin textures observed in the FE$_\text{u}$AM and FE$_\text{d}$AM states further confirm the electric-field-switchable spin splitting [Figure~4(a)].
+This reversal is further supported by MOKE measurements, which detect changes in the polarization of reflected light from magnetized surfaces, providing direct insights into magnetic properties~\cite{sivadas2016gate, ding2023magneto, feng2024layer, sun2024stacking}.
+Figure~4(b) shows a prominent Kerr signal in FE$_\text{u}$AM state due to anisotropic optical conductivity from time-reversal symmetry breaking.
+Crucially, the Kerr angle reverses correspondingly with the polarization-dependent reversal of spin splitting in the FE$_\text{d}$AM phase.

-Our work establishes a universal symmetry-based design principle for FEAM while extending this promising material platform to the 2D regime.
-By combining TB modeling with first-principles calculations, we have validated this design framework in monolayer vanadium oxyhalides and sulfide halides and demonstrated the feasibility of detecting spin reversal through magneto-optical Kerr signals.
-These results represent a significant step forward in developing 2D AM-based multiferroics, simultaneously highlighting the practical viability and multifunctional potential of FEAM in experimentally accessible material systems.
+In summary, our study establishes a universal, symmetry-guided framework for realizing 2D FEAM, addressing a significant challenge in integrating ferroelectricity with altermagnetism.
+By combining TB models with first-principles calculations, we demonstrate that carefully engineered lattice distortions can reconcile the symmetry requirements of both orders and induce the spin inequivalence essential for altermagnetic behavior.
+The identification of vanadium oxyhalides and sulfide halides as promising candidates not only validates our approach but also offers experimentally accessible platforms for testing these concepts.
+Furthermore, leveraging their 2D nature, our proposed FEAM can be integrated into van der Waals heterostructures, opening opportunities for proximity-induced phenomena and multifunctional device architectures~\cite{geim2013van,Zutic2019,zhou2023asymmetry,zhou2022fusion}.
+These advances underscore the urgent need for experimental realization and application-driven studies to fully unlock the potential of 2D FEAM in next-generation, low-power spintronic and multiferroic devices.